BENDIGO, AUSTRALIA: Saturday 27th August, 2022

 A full day of SWASHBUCKLING sword fighting for the theatre and the silver screen.

 ‘Swashbuckling’ is associated with some of the memorable sword fights on stage and screen – with legendary Hollywood performers such as Errol Flynn and Basil Rathbone; films like Scaramouche, Robin Hood and The Court Jester and modern-day films such as The Princess Bride, Zoro and Pirates of the Caribbean.
-It conjures up images of playful, daring and even romanticised swordplay, with heroes and villains weaving through sets and diving over furniture as they trade blows.
+It conjures images of playful, daring and romanticised swordplay, with heroes and villains weaving through sets and diving over furniture as they trade blows.

 This workshop will take you through the techniques and performance of swashbuckling swordplay: complete with characters, furniture and tumbles.
 You will learn standard swashbuckling patterns used in the Victorian Era, and explore how we use these skills in fight choreography on stage today.
 There will be sword swishes, rolling and plenty of dramatic action.